friends-of-asaprosar/friends-of-asaprosar.github.io/planning/user-stories.md

 # User stories

+- Rx = Prescription = A pair of glasses descriped by its parameters like strength and others

 ## Process on site

 Patient with bad sight visits the clinc in El Salvador and leaves with matching glasses (best case).